au-williams/hacker-news/README.md

 # hacker-news
-My short demo using the Hacker News search API built using the React library
+My live webapp using the Hacker News search API.
+Built with the React library. https://austinwilliams.dev/hacker-news/

-# Requirements:
+# requirements

 Using the Javascript framework of your choice, build an application that has two pages users can navigate to:
 - “/search” lets the user search the Hacker News Algolia API and displays a list of results (https://hn.algolia.com/api)